Full course description

 Students are able to:

-- explain and compare different theories on the meaning of work, job stress, job design, job attitudes, emotional labor, work stress;
+- explain and compare different theories on job design, emotional labor, work stress, workplace mistreatment, and the work-family interface;

 - apply this theoretical knowledge to understand and suggest solutions to work-related problems;